zhengchenliang/FPS-file-format/README.md

     fps_sift:
     Filters the FPS file using conditions expressed in a simple comparison syntax (e.g., Key>=10).
 It outputs a new FPS file with a unique hash in the filename.
+    When called with an additional "array" parameter, it returns a comma-separated list of row numbers that match the condition, which is useful for condition-based run selection.

     fps_sort_key:
     Sorts the data in an FPS file by a given key in ascending or descending order, then outputs the sorted data to a new file.